Maury Island Natural Area

 Site Management Plan

-The Friends of Maury Island Park have offered to help serve a planning advisory role to assist King County’s efforts to finalize the Site Management Plan for the Maury Island Natural Area.
+The Friends of Maury Island Park have offered to serve in a planning advisory role to assist King County’s efforts to finalize the Site Management Plan for the Maury Island Natural Area.
 That work has just begun and will continue throughout the fall.
 This management plan covers all future use of the natural area, not just the plans for cleanup.
 A draft was prepared in 2013 but could not be finalized until the details of the cleanup were decided.